CHARLOTTE'S WEB (2006)|

 Composer: Danny Elfman

-Cast: Dakota Fanning, Julia Roberts (Voice), Oprah Winfrey, Steve Buscemi, Kathy Bates (Voice), John Cleese, Thomas Haden Church (Voice), Robert Redford (Voice), Cedric the Entertainer (Voice), Jennifer Garner (Voice), Reba McEntire, Andre Benjamin
+Cast: Dakota Fanning, Julia Roberts (Voice), Oprah Winfrey (Voice), Steve Buscemi, Kathy Bates (Voice), John Cleese, Thomas Haden Church (Voice), Robert Redford (Voice), Cedric the Entertainer (Voice), Jennifer Garner (Voice), Reba McEntire, Andre Benjamin

 Running Time: 1 hour and 53 minutes